2024 AVC Challenge Cup for Women

-The 2024 AVC Women's Challenge Cup was the fifth edition of the AVC Women's Challenge Cup, an annual international volleyball tournament organized by the Asian Volleyball Confederation (AVC) and this year with the Philippine National Volleyball Federation (PNVF).
+The 2024 AVC Challenge Cup for Women was the fifth edition of the AVC Challenge Cup for Women, an annual international volleyball tournament organized by the Asian Volleyball Confederation (AVC) and this year with the Philippine National Volleyball Federation (PNVF).
 It was held from 22 to 29 May 2024 in Manila, Philippines.
 The winners of the tournament, Vietnam, qualified for the 2024 FIVB Women's Volleyball Challenger Cup.

 Vietnam won their second consecutive title after defeating Kazakhstan in the final.
 The host Philippines defeated Australia in the 3rd place match and took the bronze medal.
 Nguyễn Thị Bích Tuyền was named as the MVP of the tournament.

 Host selection

 The Philippines had submitted its bid to host the tournament by December 2023.

 Team

 Qualification

 Following AVC regulations, the maximum of 12 teams for the next AVC Challenge Cup was selected through the following criteria: